 The main difficulty for the staff is however the identification of solutions to respond to certain needs (see section on Health Care on the limited access to mental health care for instance).
 Therefore, the obligation on OFPRA and OFII to take into account the specific situation of vulnerable persons throughout the asylum procedure, including when these vulnerabilities only appear after the vulnerability assessment, should lead to new practice.
 The vulnerability assessment’s conclusions as well as all information related to asylum seekers are to be computerised.
 Consequently, it should be easier to approach vulnerability in a more comprehensive way and to facilitate exchange of information.
 However, this is far from being effective in practice and many legal and practical measures such as trainings and provisions of tools to social workers are still lacking to allow this system to be implemented.

 As mentioned above, a governmental plan on vulnerability, including specific actions for asylum seekers, will be published in early 2021 to increase the identification of vulnerable groups and better address their needs.
+At the beginning of 2022, the Ministry of the Interior launched a training on vulnerability addressed to many asylum actors (authorities, NGOs, etc.).

 Reception of unaccompanied children